 The mission at RPC

-Add any of these struggles to individuals who are LGBTQIA or BIPOC, or identify as any other marginalized population, and you find yourself at an intersection where systems majorly lack support.
-These are spaces I like to occupy.
-I come from a feminist, social justice lens, with liberation at the helm.
+Add any of these struggles to individuals who are LGBTQIA or BIPOC, and you are at an intersection where systems majorly lack support.
+These are spaces I like to occupy, so I'm giving a shout out, but I work with anyone who is struggling with reproductive issues, regardless of background and identities.
+I come from a feminist, liberation and social justice lens.
+(Who's down to balance the mental load already!)

 What is a PMH-C?